LoTeK-Zone/purebasic-module-preprocessor-autodeclare/README.md

 The tool:
 1. removes wrong declarations
 2. removes obsolete declarations
-3. removes duplicates
+3. removes duplicate declarations
-4. inserts missing valid declarations
+4. inserts missing declarations

-It does not perform general refactoring.

-### Supported

-- PureBasic `.pb` source files
-- global declarations and procedures
-- `DeclareModule`
-- `Module`
-- multiple modules in one file
-- `CompilerIf #PB_Compiler_IsMainFile`
-- typed declarations

 ### Not Supported

-- cross-file analysis
-- `XIncludeFile` dependency tracking
+- `(X)IncludeFile` dependency tracking
 - project-wide scanning
-- DLL import declaration management
-- full semantic parsing beyond declaration synchronization
+- ProcedureDLL

 ### Notes

 The tool inserts detected `Declare` statements at a sensible default location:
 - in the global scope at the top of the file
 - inside `DeclareModule`, `Module`, or `CompilerIf #PB_Compiler_IsMainFile` blocks at the top of these sections
-- after `EnableExplicit`, if present
+- after `EnableExplicit`, if present in a scope

 Depending on the project structure, it may still be necessary to move generated `Declare` lines manually afterwards, for example below structure definitions, constants, prototypes, or other project-specific declaration sections.